 The market value of available for sale investment securities is based on quoted market values and is significantly affected by the interest rate environment.
-At December 31, 2023, 9 of 10 available for sale securities issued as state, county and municipal securities contained unrealized losses.
-At December 31, 2023, 133 of 133 securities issued as mortgage-backed securities contained unrealized losses.
-At December, 31, 2023, 4 of 4 available for sale securities issued as U.S. government agencies contained unrealized losses.
-At December 31, 2023, 8 of 8 available for sale collateralized loan obligations contained unrealized losses.
-At December 31, 2023, 2 of 2 available for sale securities issued as United States treasury notes contained unrealized losses.
+At December 31, 2024, 10 of 10 available for sale securities issued as state, county and municipal securities contained unrealized losses, compared to 9 of 10 securities as of December 31, 2023.
+At December 31, 2024, 151 of 156 securities issued as mortgagebacked securities contained unrealized losses, compared to 133 of 133 securities as of December 31, 2023.
+At December 31, 2024, 5 of 5 available for sale securities issued as U.S. government agencies contained unrealized losses, compared to 4 of 4 securities as of December 31, 2023.
+At December 31, 2024, no available for sale collateralized loan obligations contained unrealized losses, compared to 8 of 8 as of December 31, 2023.
+At December 31, 2024, 1 of 2 available for sale securities issued as United States treasury notes contained unrealized losses, compared to 2 of 2 securities as of December 31, 2023.
 These unrealized losses are considered temporary because of acceptable investment grades on each security and the repayment sources of principal and interest are government backed.
-The Company does not intend to sell these investment securities at an unrealized loss position at December 31, 2023, and it is more likely than not that the Company will not be required to sell these securities prior to recovery or maturity.
+The Company does not intend to sell these investment securities at an unrealized loss position at December 31, 2024, and it is more likely than not that the Company will not be required to sell these securities prior to recovery or maturity.
 Based on management's review, the Company's available for sale securities have no expected credit loss and no related allowance for credit losses has been established.